Rebecca Godfrey: Career

-In 2016, Godfrey was awarded a Fellowship from the MacDowell Colony, where she worked on her novel The Dilettante.
+In 2016, Godfrey was awarded a Fellowship from the MacDowell Colony, where she worked on her third book, a novel then titled The Dilettante.
 The novel explores the early life of Peggy Guggenheim, her first gallery, and a brief, unlikely affair with Samuel Beckett.
-Prior to this, Godfrey was a Visiting Artist at The American Academy of Rome.
+Godfrey had previously worked on the novel during a period as a visiting artist at the American Academy in Rome.